-We will answer reference queries via email and phone.
-Queries that require accessing physical materials in the archives will be answered as soon as possible, but this could mean days or weeks depending on changing policy.
+We will continue to answer reference queries via email and phone from 9:00 AM to 4:00 PM, Monday through Friday.
+Queries that require accessing physical materials in the archives will be answered as soon as possible depending on staffing on-site.

-Our remote hours are the same as our usual hours: 9:00 AM-4:30 PM, Monday-Friday.
-Please be advised that reference service could be disrupted further, and we apologize for the inconvenience.
+Please be advised that reference services could be disrupted further.
+We apologize in advance for the inconvenience.

 For more information on services and policies offered by Butler Universities Libraries during this time, please refer to the latest update.
 For more information on COVID-19, please check out this Butler University Libraries LibGuide.